 An English-born and Irish-based socialist and suffragist, Despard labored for women’s rights, workers’ rights, animal rights, and peace to the point of destitution at the time of her death.
-In her many decades of activism, she formed the Women’s Peace Crusade to oppose war, the Women’s Freedom League, the Women’s Prisoners’ Defence League, and was secretary for the Friends of Soviet Russia organisation.
-She served on the councils of many other social justice organizations, including the London Vegetarian Society.
+In her many decades of activism, she formed the Women’s Peace Crusade to oppose war, the Women’s Freedom League, and the Women’s Prisoners’ Defence League.
+Additionally, she was secretary for the Friends of Soviet Russia organisation.
+She further served on the councils of many other social justice organizations, including the London Vegetarian Society.
 She was imprisoned on more than one occasion for her activism.
 Still active in her 90s, her home was burned to the ground by an anti-communist mob.

 [ . . . ] the Women’s Movement is related also with the other great movements of the world. [ . . . ] The awakened instinct which feels the call of the sub-human, which says: – “I am the voice of the voiceless.
 Through me the dumb shall speak,” is a modern phenomenon that cannot be denied.
 It works itself out as food reform on the one hand, and on the other, in strong protest against the cruel methods of experimental research.
 Both of these are in close unison with the demands being made by women

 Anna Kingsford (1846-1888)